katastrophiee/College-Essay-Notes/Good Points.md

+Functional and Non-Functional

+A functional requirement defines a system or its component that it needs in order to function as intended, whereas a non-functional requirement defines the performance attribute of a software system adn what it needs to do in order to function well.

 KPIs

 A KPI is a quantifiable measure of performance of the app over time.
 It allows us to notice where changes are needed and make them.
 Operational are short term KPIs, while strategic are long term